Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

-1. Install and configure the ODBC driver on the machine where DG4ODBC for Windows is installed.
+1. Install and configure the ODBC driver on the Oracle server.

 2. Configure Oracle:

-3. Create a database link.
+3. Create a database link with SQL*Plus.

-SQL*Plus -> Oracle® Client -> DG4ODBC instance -> Microsoft ODBC Driver Manager -> ODBC driver -> Database
+SQL*Plus -> Oracle Client -> DG4ODBC instance -> Microsoft ODBC Driver Manager -> ODBC driver -> Database

 You need to: